kamilkaminski.dev

 Worktrees

-Creates a new worktree with a new branch:
+Create a new worktree with a new branch

 git worktree add <path>/<branch>

-Creates a new worktree and checkouts it to existing branch:
+Create a new worktree and checkout it to existing branch

 git worktree add <path> <branch>